-According to the accreditation standards set by the Canadian Association for Social Work Education (CASWE), students enrolled in an accredited Bachelor of Social Work program must complete a minimum of 700 practice hours in the field of social work.
-According to CASWE Educational Policies and Accreditation Standards (2021) the Field Integration Seminar may constitute no more than 10% of the required field practicum hours.
-Since a regular course in the program typically offers 36 hours of instruction (12 weeks x 3 hours) a maximum of 36 hours of course time in SCWK 4613 Integration Seminar may be credited towards your Direct Practice Placement (450 hours).
-Students must complete their 700 hours within the dates prescribed in the school timetable.
+According to the accreditation standards set by the Canadian Association for Social Work Education (CASWE), students enrolled in an accredited Bachelor of Social Work program must complete a minimum of 700 practice hours in the field of social work, not including time spent in integrative activities (e.g. Field Integration Seminars).
+While 700 hours is the minimum requirement, students must complete their 700 hours within the dates prescribed in the school timetable.
 A passing grade cannot be assigned until this requirement is met.